sadnow/Practical-RIFE_AnimationKit/README.md

-This fork is primarily intended for assuring long-term compatbility with sadnow's (https://github.com/sadnow) softwares.
+This fork is primarily intended for assuring long-term compatbility with sadnow's (https://github.com/sadnow) projects.

 ---